rstein66/rstein66.github.io/_projects/msms-ne-album.md

 ### Opening scene

-<p class="scene-direction">[As the narration begins, inspirational/curiosity-provoking music starts to play softly in the background.
+<p class="scene-direction">[As the narration begins, inspirational/curiosity-provoking music plays softly in the background.
     <u>Examples</u>: <a href="https://artlist.io/royalty-free-music/song/rising-star/130137" target="_blank">"Rising Star" by TURPAK</a> or <a href="https://artlist.io/royalty-free-music/song/cat-walk/85915" target="_blank">"Cat Walk" by Roie Shpigler</a>
 ]</p>